-Characteristics of the Romanesque style are the two domes that are included in the plan of the church, situated in the west, to the left and right from the narthex.
-The plan and spatial layout of the church, portals and stylistic finishing were done in the Romanesque style.
+Characteristics of the Romanesque style are the two domes that are included in the plan of the church situated in the west, to the left and right of the narthex.
+The procedure and spatial layout of the church, portals and stylistic finishing were all done in the Romanesque style.
 Djurdjevi Stupovi was also included in the World Art Heritage by UNESCO.

 It consists of two remarkable towers, lateral vestibules, cupola with elliptic basis, the irregular shape of the altar area, as well as a specific arrangement of the central dome space of the church.
 Single-aisle temple with the altar consisting of three apses, naos and narthex, in its external appearance reflects the spirit of Roman construction.
 The combination of Byzantine spatial arrangement and Roman architecture resulted in an original symbiosis that has been the ground for unique architectural style.

 Djurdjevi Stupovi Monastery

 ENTRANCE FEES & GUIDED TOURS

 For guided tours please ask directly at the object.

 - A TRANSROMANICA Short Trip (3days) in Serbia